Joseph F. Radigan: Post-World War II

 In 1956, Radigan was elected to represent Rutland City in the Vermont House of Representatives and he was reelected in 1958.
 He served from 1957 to 1961, and was a member of the Judiciary and Municipal Corporations Committees in his first term, and chairman of the Municipal Corporations Committee in his second.
 During his second term, Radigan served as the House Minority Leader.
 In 1960, he was the unsuccessful Democratic nominee for Vermont Attorney General.
 In December 1960, Radigan was appointed to the Vermont Racing Commission, but he resigned in January in order to accept appointment as U.S. Attorney.

 U.S. Attorney

-In 1961, Radigan was appointed United States Attorney for the District of Vermont, succeeding Louis G. Whitcomb.
-He served until 1969, when newly-elected Republican Richard Nixon assumed the presidency and had the opportunity to appoint Republicans to office.
+In 1961, Radigan was appointed United States Attorney for the District of Vermont by President John F. Kennedy, succeeding Louis G. Whitcomb.
+He served until 1969, when newly-elected Republican Richard Nixon assumed the Presidency and had the opportunity to appoint Republicans to office.
 Nixon named George W. F. Cook to succeed Radigan.

 Among the notable cases Radigan handled as U.S. Attorney was the prosecution in 1966 and 1967 of State Senator and Vermont Democratic Party chairman Frederick J. Fayette, who was accused of accepting a bribe to influence the appointment of the postmaster in St. Johnsbury.
 Fayette was convicted and fined $300, and his conviction was affirmed on appeal.